diffusiondata/diffusion-kafka-connect/README.md

 ### Pre-Running Steps

-1. Setup an instance of [Diffusion](https://docs.pushtechnology.com/docs/6.1.2/manual/html/quickstartguide/qsg/qsg_get_diffusion.html) or [Diffusion Cloud](https://docs.pushtechnology.com/cloud/latest/manual/html/cloud/intro/cloud_getting_started.html) that will be accessible from the machine on which you are running Kafka.
+1. Set up an instance of [Diffusion](https://docs.pushtechnology.com/docs/latest/manual/html/quickstartguide/qsg/qsg_get_diffusion.html) or [Diffusion Cloud](https://docs.pushtechnology.com/cloud/latest/manual/html/cloud/intro/cloud_getting_started.html) that will be accessible from the machine on which you are running Kafka.

 2. Ensure that your instance of Diffusion can authenticate the principal/password pair